alexleboucher/docker-express-postgres-boilerplate/README.md

 ---

+## Authentication

+`Passport.js` is used to handle authentication.
+This is a flexible and modular authentication middleware that allow to easily add new authentication strategies like login with Facebook, Google, Github, etc.

+The `Passport` configuration and functions are located in `src/config/passport.ts`.

+The `serializeUser` defines what data are saved in request session, generally we save the user id.
+The `deserializeUser` allows to get the whole user object and assign it in `req.user`.
+So, you can easily get the authenticated user with `req.user`.

+You can find the Passport docs [here](https://www.passportjs.org/).

+---

 ## Migrations

 Thanks to TypeORM, you can easily manage your migrations.
 The executed migrations are stored in a table, it allows TypeORM to know which migrations must be executed but also to revert migrations if you need.